 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-The one thing successful bloggers use is a blog content planner.
+The one thing successful bloggers use is a blog content plan.
 It helps them know what to write about and when to publish it on their blog.

 To be a successful blogger, you need to balance several balls at once.
 You need to keep track of your blogging ideas, your site’s income/expenses, and goals.
 You also need to know what you will write about month after month.